Peter Z. Vaillancourt

 About

-Peter Vaillancourt is a Reanalysis & Reforecast Associate Scientist in the Cooperative Institute for Research in Environmental Sciences (CIRES) at the NOAA Physical Sciences Laboratory (PSL) as of December 2022.
-His research focuses on model development and data assimilation for coupled reanalysis and reforecasting within the NOAA Unified Forecast System, and deploying HPC models at-scale in the cloud.
+Peter Vaillancourt started as a Reanalysis & Reforecast Associate Scientist in the Cooperative Institute for Research in Environmental Sciences (CIRES) at the NOAA Physical Sciences Laboratory (PSL) in December 2022.
+His research focuses on model development and data assimilation for coupled reanalysis and reforecasting using data-driven/machine learning methods and the Unified Forecast System.
+This includes multi-platform reproducible models at-scale on HPC systems and in the cloud, with a focus on optimization and scalability of both CPU and GPU computing.
+He also has a strong passion for increasing Diversity, Equity, Inclusion, and Accessibility in all areas of STEM education, academia, and in the professional workforce.

 Prior to working at NOAA PSL, he was a Computational Scientist in the Center for Advanced Computing at Cornell University.
-While there, he developed an expertise in the portability, reproducibility, and automation of scientific computing and HPC applications in the cloud across a variety of scientific disciplines.
+While there, he developed an interdisciplinary expertise in computational science, physical modeling, applied mathematics, and statistics.
+A major focus of a few of his past projects was the optimization, scalability, portability, reproducibility, and automation of scientific computing and HPC applications in the cloud across a variety of scientific disciplines.
+At PSL, he is focusing on bringing this expertise to weather and climate models to advance our capabilities.

 Research Interests